 Portable machines are great for on-site application.
 If you need to take the metal disintegrator to the part, a portable metal disintegrator is for you.
-Off-road vehicle repair, mining operations, submarines and repairs on the line are some great examples that would benefit from a portable machine.
+Off-road vehicle repair, mining operations, submarines, and repairs on the line are some great examples that would benefit from a portable machine.

-You will want a tabletop machine if you are working parts that can be taken to the machine for disintegration.
+You will want a tabletop machine if you are working on parts that can be taken to the machine for disintegration.
 We offer tabletops ranging in sizes and can create custom table tops if needed.

 Which electrode do you need?

-We offer electrodes made of graphite, copper and molybdenum.
+We offer electrodes made of graphite, copper, and molybdenum.
 Depending on the hardness of your piece, you will want to choose the appropriate electrode.
 Please refer to our sizing charts to choose the best one for your needs.